protzetter/CustomerChurn/README.md

 # CustomerChurn
-A few R experiments to prediczt customer churn
+A few R experiments to predict customer churn